elizabethsabernethy/phase-3-project-frontend/README.md

-- the task lists to be boxes on the page that expand or minimize to show just task list name, or task list name and list of tasks.
-- tasks auto organized by importance and urgency.
 - has 3 filters for task-lists, one for importance, one for urgency, and one for completion status
-- has hide completed button
 - can search for specific task-list
 - each task list individually should be able to organize tasks based on importance, urgency, or completed.
 - has hide completed button within task-list